How Our Cruise Pricing Data Works

 31-60 days$191

-The 8-14 day window at $174 is the lowest—a 6% discount to last-minute pricing.
+The 0-30 day window at $178 is the lowest—a discount to forward pricing, but not aggressive.
 Operators aren't heavily discounting distressed inventory; they're holding price close-in.
-The 31% premium on 180+ days reflects confidence in forward demand.
+The 28% premium on 540+ day departures reflects confidence in forward demand.

 Cabin Yield